Felipe VI: Activities in Spain and abroad

 Felipe undertook his constitutional duties as heir to the throne, hosting many official events in Spain and participating in all events of different sectors and aspects of Spanish public life.
-Since October 1995, Felipe has represented Spain on a series of official visits to the Spanish Autonomous Communities, starting with Valencia.
+Since October 1995, Felipe has represented the Crown on a series of official visits to the Spanish regions, starting with Valencia.
 Felipe has held regular meetings with constitutional bodies and state institutions keeping up-to-date with their activities.
-He also attends meetings of the various bodies of the Central Administration and of the Autonomous Communities as required by his national and international constitutional obligations.
+He also attends meetings of the various bodies of the General State Administration and of the Autonomous Communities Administrations as required by his national and international constitutional obligations.
 In particular, he has held meetings with people of his generation who have built successful careers in political, economic, cultural and media circles.
 As part of his military training, Felipe trained as a military helicopter pilot.
 On occasions when King Juan Carlos I was unable to attend, Felipe presided over the annual presentation of dispatches to officers and non-commissioned officers in the Armed Forces as well as participating in military exercises held by the three Armed Services.

-Since January 1996, Felipe has represented the Spanish State at many Latin American presidents' inauguration ceremonies.
-As Prince, he visited every country in Latin America except Cuba, which he visited as Felipe VI in 11–14 November 2019.
+Since January 1996, Felipe has represented Spain at many Latin American presidents' inauguration ceremonies.
+As Prince, he visited every country in Latin America except Cuba, which he visited as King in 11–14 November 2019.
 He made over 200 foreign trips in total.

 Felipe has also played an active role in promoting Spain's economic, commercial and cultural interests and the Spanish language abroad.
 He frequently represents Spain at world economic and trade events (e.g. Expotecnia, Expoconsumo, and Expohabitat), and is especially interested in promoting the creation of Centres and University Chairs to advance the study of Spain both historically and in the present-day at major foreign universities.

 Following the March 2004 Madrid bombings, Felipe, along with his sisters Elena and Cristina, took part in a public demonstration.